clkimsdu/GhostScan/README.md

 Here is all the equipment you will need complete the exampleusage sequence:

-Computer Screen access
+-Computer Screen access

-External display connected to the computer
+-External display connected to the computer

-A FLIR camera with Tripod
+-A FlIR camera with tripod